Ekleog/toboggan/README.md

 1. Fork
 2. Create a work branch: `git checkout -b my-new-idea`
 3. Regenerate TODO-list: `./make-todo.sh`
+4. Run tests: `cargo test`
-4. Commit your changes: `git commit -am "Make it do my new idea"`
+5. Commit your changes: `git commit -am "Make it do my new idea"`
-5. Push to your fork: `git push origin my-new-idea`
+6. Push to your fork: `git push origin my-new-idea`
-6. Submit a pull request
+7. Submit a pull request

 If you don't have or want a github account, I also accept patches at leo@gaspard.io .